Image: ShutterStock

 Return Of Period While Breastfeeding

 Your period shall return after the birth of your baby.
-If you are not breastfeeding, you can expect your cycle to return within 3 months.
+If you are not breastfeeding, you can expect your cycle to return within three months.
 However, it might vary from mother to mother (2).

 - In some cases, menstrual return may be delayed for a few months unless you have stopped breastfeeding completely.
+Although various factors like hormonal response and feeding practices play a role, most breastfeeding mothers get their periods back between 9 and 18 months after childbirth (2).

 - Once your period returns, it will continue every month.
 It will not stop or discontinue even if you start breastfeeding again.